My Recommendation: 3/10

 Time, Productivity and Priorities and INterruption

-What I agree with is that whenever we are overwhelmed we're unproductive.
+What I agree with is that whenever we are overwhelmed we’re

-Always busy doesn't mean productive.
-A lack of time in people is a lack of priorities.
+Always busy doesn’t mean productive.
+A lack of time in people is a lack

-I've noticed this in myself many times that time gets wasted whenever I have too many things and no specific focus or priority.
+I’ve noticed this in myself many times that time gets wasted whenever I

-While the Parkinson's law is misused and misinterpreted in the book I will not discuss it here.
+While the Parkinson’s law is misused and misinterpreted in the book I

-Short deadlines are good yet they're a case of myopia.
-Since sometimes you can't finish a project that fast no matter how much time you invest.
+you can’t finish a project that fast no matter how much time you

 Many tasks require concentration, idea incubation and creativity.
-Which can't happen on a tight deadline.
+Which

 Most of the greatest ideas that propelled people to greatness happened while taking a break from a 5-hour intensive focused project.